l7mp/mc-wan/README.md

 Implementing health-check/retry/timeout/circuit-breaking policies is subject to the appearance of the corresponding features in the Gateway API.
 Some [thinking](https://github.com/kubernetes-sigs/gateway-api/issues/97) is already going on in that
-direction: once these APIs become available it is straightforward to add them to our ServiceImport/ServiceExport CRDs.
+direction: once these APIs become available it is straightforward to add them to our ServiceImport and ServiceExport CRDs.

 ### Observability

-Adding `spanid` headers is already within the capabilities of the framework, but maybe at a certain point we could provide some automation around this.
+Adding a `spanid` HTTP header to each connection crossing the SD-WAN is already within the capabilities of the framework, but maybe at a certain point we could provide some automation around this.

 ## License